 I know a few people have been skeptical about having a compost bag in their kitchen because of the potential smells… try putting it in the freezer.
 This is a life hack I found a few years ago - not only does it prevent odours while you fill-up the biodegradable bag, but it’s hidden from your kitchen view on a day-to-day basis.

 9. Wear a reusable cloth mask

-Love them or hate, masks are part of our everyday lives at the moment but sadly the increased use has negatively impacted the amount of plastic in our waste streams.
+Love them or hate, masks are part of our everyday lives, but sadly, the increased use has negatively impacted the amount of plastic in our waste streams.

-There are some places in society that need to have single-use masks - for example in hospitals.
+Some places in society need to have single-use masks - for example, in hospitals.
 However, most of us can absolutely use cloth masks and just wash them on a regular basis - don't forget to use natural laundry detergent for that.